 So, here's the answers to a lot of basic dog care questions I had when I was a newbie pet parent.

 First thing I found is that you need a good basic dog care routine to keep your dog healthy, happy, and out of the vets.
 I found the best way to do that is to stick to a schedule of what to look for, when, and how.

 |Check gums||Check for lumps/bumps||Trim toenails||Annual boosters or blood test|

 |Groom||Flea & Tick treatment|

 Don't you sometimes wish your dog came with a handbook?
-Even one that just covers basic dog care.
+Even one that just covers the basics of dog care.
 You see, the trouble with caring for dogs is that they just can't tell us what's wrong, or what they need.
 So we have to figure these things out in order to be able to help them.

-That's why its so important to establish a basic dog care routine to attend to all their needs and take whatever preventative steps you can to keep your dog in tip top shape.
+That's why it's so important to establish a routine to attend to all their needs and take whatever preventative steps you can to keep your dog in tip top shape.

 On this page you'll find instructions and links to pages on how to do just that.
 In fact, consider it your dog handbook from head to toe, or more accurately......from ears to paws!